Leaping Bunny FAQs

 Your questions about the Leaping Bunny answered

 Our vision is to create a world where nobody wants or believes we need to experiment on animals.
-Leaping Bunny certification is one of the ways we are making this vision a reality, allowing caring shoppers like you to identify cruelty free consumer products.
+Leaping Bunny programme is one of the ways we are making this vision a reality, allowing caring shoppers like you to identify cruelty free consumer products.

 What is the Leaping Bunny certification?

-- Leaping Bunny certification for cosmetics products
+- Leaping Bunny certification for cosmetics (and personal care) products

-- Leaping Bunny certification for household products
+- Leaping Bunny certification for household and cleaning products

 Questions about the Leaping Bunny criteria